Winetricks/winezeug/trunk/buildbot/readme-wine.txt

 - Special purpose buildslaves (e.g. for alternate compilers or architectures) can be slower, can share the computer, and can run in the background from /etc/init.d or cron.
+- If the second ccache'd build takes longer than 2 minutes on an i7 or 6 minutes on an e7300, something's wrong; check ccache -s and make sure the hit rate is ok.
+(It ought to be, now that wineslave.sh sets CCACHE_SLOPPINESS.)
+- ext4 is 20% or so faster than ext3.
+Make sure the buildbot is using that for the build directory and for ~/.ccache
+- Heat can be a problem; try
+     apt-get install lm-sensors
+     sensors-detect
+     watch sensors
+  and verify that your cpu isn't getting near the critical temperature during a build.
+- Power saving measures may affect speed.
+  Try "cpufreq-set -g performance -r" or "cpufreq-set -g conservative -r" and then verify that the setting took on all cores with cpufreq-info If it didn't, try setting it individually for each core with e.g.
+  "for core in `seq 1 8`; do cpufreq-set -g performance -c$core; done"